Written By: Nick Todorovic and Brandon Pedersen, Student-at-Law

 In Azzopardi v John Doe and The Personal Insurance Company, the insured was involved in a single-vehicle accident which he claimed occurred when an unidentified vehicle cut him off while he was riding his motorcycle.
 In his discovery and affidavit evidence, the insured deposed that following the collision, two men approached him and told him they had witnessed the collision but did not get the license plate number of the unidentified vehicle.
 No identifying information was obtained from these witnesses.
 The police did not attend the scene on the day of the collision.
 The motor vehicle accident report indicated the involvement of an unidentified vehicle.
 The Court held that the physical evidence requirement of section 1.5(D)(ii) is not limited to those situations where there is physical evidence at the scene which may be consistent with the plaintiff’s version of events, such as skid marks or contact between the vehicles.
 The Court went on to say:

 To limit the section in this way would… create an unintended and unfair restriction in coverage, and preclude potential recovery in those situations where there is no contact between vehicles and no skid marks or other physical evidence at the scene.
-The section does not by its wording place such limit or restriction on what can constitute “physical evidence.”
+The section does not by its wording place such limits or restrictions on what can constitute “physical evidence.”

 OPCF 44R coverage is remedial.
 As a result, it is to be interpreted broadly and liberally… If such restriction was intended, the section would say so.